To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-Teeth are an essential part of your dog’s body and play a significant role in their health.
+Teeth are essential to your dog’s body and play a significant role in their health.
 When dogs have healthy teeth, they can get the nutrients their bodies need to stay healthy and strong.
 When their teeth aren’t healthy, it affects total body health and can cause discomfort.
+Like us, dogs can get a tooth infection, which can be an excruciating, painful problem.
+A dog tooth infection is not something to ignore, and owners will need to seek veterinary care.

 Do you know how to check your dog’s teeth for an infection?

-There are a few common problems you may encounter with your dog’s teeth.
+You may encounter a few common problems with your dog’s teeth.

 - Broken Teeth: Dogs can break their teeth during trauma or by chewing on hard things.
 Without treatment, a broken tooth can lead to an infection.

-- Gum Disease: Gingivitis and Periodontal disease is the most common tooth problem for dogs.
+- Gum Disease: Gingivitis and periodontal disease are two of the most common tooth problems dogs experience.
 Gingivitis can progress to periodontal disease, causing bone and tooth loss.

 - Loose Teeth: Teeth can become loose from trauma or infection.
 Loose teeth can become lost teeth without intervention.

-- Tooth Infection: A tooth infection or abscess can be hazardous and painful for your pup.
+- Tooth Infection: A tooth infection or tooth root abscess can be hazardous and painful for your pup.

 All dogs lose teeth.
 But it’s only normal to lose teeth when your dog is a puppy.
-If adult teeth are falling out, that’s usually a sign of trauma, gum disease, or infection.
-It’s helpful to understand how many teeth dogs have and standard eruption patterns, so you know what to expect.
+If adult teeth fall out, that’s usually a sign of trauma, gum disease, or infection.
+It’s helpful to understand how many teeth dogs have and standard eruption patterns so you know what to expect.

 Unfortunately, your dog can’t tell you if his tooth is hurting.
 If you notice any of these signs, your dog could be experiencing tooth pain: